avocode/combokeys/README.md

 It has support for ``keypress``, ``keydown``, and ``keyup`` events on specific keys, keyboard combinations, or key sequences.

-If you would like to donate to help support Combokeys development use [Gittip](https://www.gittip.com/ccampbell).

 ## Getting started

 1. Include Combokeys on your page before the closing ``</body>`` tag